Store IPFS content on Filecoin's decentralized storage network with verifiable persistence.

 filecoin-pin data-set <dataset-id>

-# To use Mainnet instead:
+# To use Calibration testnet (not persistent) instead:

 For detailed guides, see: